Healer Tier List for Dragonflight PvP (Patch 10.1.5)

-Holy Paladins are currently the best healers in Dragonflight.
+Holy Paladins are currently one of the best healers in Dragonflight.
 With their most recent rework, comes large changes to their toolkit that makes them better than every other healer in the game.
 Their biggest strength is how many cooldowns they have.
-Being able to rotate cooldowns, such as Blessing of Sacrifice and Blessing of Protection, allows them to keep their team alive long enough to get a kill on an enemy.
+Being able to rotate cooldowns, such as Blessing of Sacrifice and Blessing of Protection allow them to keep their team alive long enough to get a kill on an enemy.

-Finally, Holy has the most consistent stun to use on an enemy, Hammer of Justice.
+Holy has the most consistent stun to use on an enemy, Hammer of Justice.
 When running the Fist of Justice talent, Hammer of Justice has a short cooldown and can be used to set up crowd control on the enemy healer or kill target.
-Holy Paladins have the most cooldowns, damage, and crowd control than any other healers.
+Holy Paladins have more cooldowns, serious damage, and crowd control than any other healers.
 Their one downfall is that they can fall behind when stuck in crowd control, but it is easy to recover with the strong, instant healing they have.

-Discipline Priests offer high consistent damage and healing for their team.
-With an ability like Dark Archangel, this gives Discipline a high spot for any team that needs that extra bit of damage to secure a kill.
+Discipline Priests offer great consistent damage and healing for their team.
+With an ability like Dark Archangel, this gives Discipline a high spot for any team that needs that extra damage to secure a kill.

 You will often see Priests healing team compositions like RMP (Rogue/Mage/Priest) and Jungle (Feral Druid/Hunter/Priest).
 These teams rely heavily on setups and doing damage in a short amount of time.